rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 Allows you to select a group of users and grant them:

 - Permissions at the account level.
-- Access to linked cloud accounts, devices, services or **Product Groups**.
+- Access to linked cloud accounts, devices, services, or **Product Groups**.

 To assign permissions by user group, perform the following steps: